adfleshner/Theme-Changer/README.md

 # Theme-Changer
-Denmo application for Simple theme changing.
+Demo application for Simple theme changing.
 Using Styles and themes.

 Also playing a litle bit with the support design library.